Predation and Community Diversity

 Sustainable Cities and Communities

-UN Sustainable Development Goal (SDG) 11: Sustainable Cities and Communities – The simple model of island biogeography can be applied to urban ecosystems to understand the factors that influence the diversity and composition of urban species.
+SDG 11: Sustainable Cities and Communities – The simple model of island biogeography can be applied to urban ecosystems to understand the factors that influence the diversity and composition of urban species.
 By considering the size and connectivity of urban green spaces, we can promote the development of more biodiverse and resilient urban communities.